ayucee02/engineering-team-ai/README.md

 ## What I'd improve next

-[Genuine ideas — e.g. "parameterize requirements via CLI/file input instead of hardcoding them in main.py" / "feed pytest failures back into the crew for a self-correcting loop" / "add a code-review agent before tests run"]
+- Parameterize requirements via CLI/file input instead of hardcoding them in `main.py`.
+- Feed pytest failures back into the crew for a self-correcting loop instead of a one-shot test run.
+- Add a code-review agent before tests run, to catch design issues earlier.

 ## Credit